davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 ## Key Rotation

-In most X.509 deployments a compromise of _any_ root CA's private key would compromise the entire PKI.
-Despite this, X.509 deployments often do not rotate root keys.
-The oldest certificate in {{CHROME-ROOTS}} and {{MOZILLA-ROOTS}} was issued in 1998, 25 years old as of writing in 2023.
-A single-certificate deployment model makes rotating root keys challenging due to the need for that certificate to be trusted by a wide range of relying parties.
-Not all relying parties may be quickly updated with the new root CA, either due to being offline or simply lacking an update mechanism.
-This means subscribers cannot switch to serving the new root, which in turn means relying parties cannot distrust the old root to complete the transition.
+In most X.509 deployments, a compromise of _any_ root CA's private key compromises the entire PKI.
+Yet key rotation in PKIs is rare.
+In 2023, the oldest root in {{CHROME-ROOTS}} and {{MOZILLA-ROOTS}} was 25 years old, dating to 1998.
+Key rotation is challenging in a single-certificate deployment model.
+As long as any older relying party requires the old root, subscribers cannot switch to the new root, which in turn means relying parties cannot distrust the old root, leaving them vulnerable.

 A multi-certificate deployment model avoids these transition problems.
 Key rotation may proceed as follows: